Primes in arithmetic progressions to large moduli and refinements of Harman's sieve: -factored Moduli

-We use the same decomposing process as (220) to decompose $\mathbbm{1}_{p}(n) = \psi\left(n, x^{\frac{1}{2}}\right)$ and reduce the proof of Theorem~\ref{t55} to showing that (235) holds for $f(n) = $ sums that count numbers with $4$ or more prime factors.
-The proof of Theorem~\ref{t55} is thus completed by applying Lemma~\ref{l53} on those sums, since we have $\kappa > \frac{1}{6} > \frac{1}{7}$. \end{proof} \begin{remark*} If we choose, for example,
+Now, the proof of Theorem~\ref{t55} reduces to showing that (244) holds for $f(n) = $ sums that count numbers with $4$ or more prime factors.
+Since $\kappa > \frac{1}{6}$, the only two cases are $\Omega(n) = 4$ and $\Omega(n) = 5$.
+Now we can use the arguments in [\cite{MaynardLargeModuliI}, Chapter 9] to complete the proof of Theorem~\ref{t55}.
+We only need the following two modifications: In \textit{Case 1} ($J = 4$) we have